Health Protection (Coronavirus, International Travel) (England) Regulations 2020: Red list countries and hotel quarantine (from 15 February 2021)

-Leaving for the purpose of exercise, to visit a dying person or attend a funeral requires prior permission from an authorised person, and may be subject to conditions imposed by that person.
+Leaving for the purpose of exercise, to visit a dying person or attend a funeral required prior permission from an authorised person.

-Police officers and other officially authorised persons are empowered to enforce the regulations to direct the traveller to travel to and remain in the accommodation, to remove the traveller to the accommodation, to require the production of papers, to detain for up to three hours, to carry out personal (non-intimate) searches of the person and baggage, and to seize articles found.
+Police officers and other officially authorised persons were empowered to enforce the regulations to direct the traveller to travel to and remain in the accommodation, to remove the traveller to the accommodation, to require the production of papers, to detain for up to three hours, to carry out personal (non-intimate) searches of the person and baggage, and to seize articles found.

-Police officers are also given the power to enter premises to search for persons suspected of illegally avoiding isolation, and to remove them (using force if necessary) to their designated accommodation.
+Police officers were also given the power to enter premises to search for persons suspected of illegally avoiding isolation, and to remove them (using force if necessary) to their designated accommodation.

 Arrivals banned

-All flights and vessels arriving in England from certain high-risk areas have been halted at various times, the first instance being the banning of flights from Denmark between 7 and 28 November 2020.
+Flights and vessels arriving in England from certain high-risk areas were halted at various times by the regulations, the first instance being the banning of flights from Denmark between 7 and 28 November 2020.